forem/forem/docs/technical-overview/architecture.md

 `Rails.cache` or `<%= cache ... %>`, this is code affected in production by
 caching.

-## We Mostle defer scripts for usage performance improvements
+## We Mostly defer scripts for usage performance improvements

 To avoid blocking the initial render, we use the `defer` attribute to accelerate page renders.
 This practice results in a faster page load,